 They then put about $25,000 – $30,000 into building it out with the primary costs being $10,000 for the entire electrical system including solar, $3500 for a 12V AC unit, $1,500 for a roof rack and $1,400 for an isotherm fridge.

-The van has a u-shaped couch that converts into either a full-sized bed OR a king-size bed!
+When it came to choosing the best campervan bed option, Lauren and Jon opted for a u-shaped couch that converts into either a full-sized bed OR a king-size bed!
 To make it a king-size, Lauren and Jon have an extra piece that they use to extend the bed over the kitchen countertops to sleep longways.

 They also have a swivel table that accompanies the couch where they work and eat and, separately, a swivel seat at the front with its own table that functions as a desk.